chichundri/Notes/database.md

    4. Built for Offline
    5. Replication filter

-3. How can we connect to remote CouchDB?
+3. How can we connect to remote CouchDB ?
     On the local machine,set up an ssh tunnel to your server and tell it to forward requests to the local port 5984 to the remote server’s port 5984: